 - Section 17.3 Flexible Spending Accounts.
 The Employer agrees to provide an opportunity for employees to voluntarily participate in a flexible spending account, subject to provisions of IRS Code Section 125.
 Employees may choose to set aside an amount from their paychecks, which is not taxed, in a medical or dependent care account for payment of eligible expenses. - Section 17.4 Life Insurance.
-A life insurance plan offering group term life insurance coverage in the amount of thirty thousand dollars (\$30,000) will be provided at the Employer's expense with the employee permitted to supplement the basic coverage with either a ten thousand dollar (\$10,000), twenty thousand dollar (\$20,000), fifty-thousand dollar (\$50,000), one-hundred thousand dollar (\$100,000), or one-hundred eighty thousand dollar (\$180,000) optional life insurance policy addition at the employee's expense.
-Employees may also purchase a two thousand dollar (\$2,000) dependent life policy on spouse and child, or a five-thousand dollar (\$5,000) dependent life policy on a child, or ten-thousand dollar (\$10,000) coverage for a spouse at the employee's expense.
+A life insurance plan offering group term life insurance coverage at a minimum amount of thirty thousand dollars (\$30,000) will be provided at the Employer's expense with the employee permitted to supplement the basic coverage at a minimum amount of ten thousand dollar (\$10,000) at the employee's expense.
+Employees may also purchase a minimum of a two-thousand dollar (\$2,000) dependent life policy on a spouse and child, or a five-thousand dollar (\$5,000) dependent life policy on a child, or ten-thousand dollar (\$10,000) coverage for a spouse at the employee's expense.
 Eligible coverage for children begins at six (6) months of age.